 JensonR+ was formed in 2011, through a joint venture with the regulatory consultancy, Dr Regenold GmbH.
 Our clients range from small innovators and entrepreneurs, through to Blue Chip corporations, and come from the human and veterinary pharmaceutical, cosmetics, foods, devices, herbals and legal industries.

 After the referendum which resulted in the decision for the UK to leave the European Union, and with UK exit negotiations underway, it became apparent that there was a large degree of uncertainty of what the post Brexit landscape would look like.
 JensonR+ prides itself on being a professional and adaptable organisation, this ensures we deliver consistently high levels of service, support and successes.
-As part of our continuing commitment to all our clients, existing and new, in 2017 we announced the opening of our Ireland based office to ensure we can continue to provide our clients with our full service offering.
+As part of our continuing commitment to all our clients, existing and new, in 2017 we announced the formation of JensonR+ (Ireland) Ltd – our Ireland based office – to ensure we can continue to provide our clients with our full service offering.
 We believe that this proactive attitude to Brexit will help protect your brands, equity and help you build strategic blueprints.

 Meet our team

 Chief Executive Officer

 Sarah is a pharmaceutical industry professional with more than 25 years of experience.
 After graduating from Exeter University with a degree in Biological and Medicinal Chemistry, Sarah joined GSK as a medicinal chemist.
 At GSK, she gained experience in drug discovery, development and project planning before moving into regulatory affairs in 2002.

 Sarah joined the regulatory team at JensonR+ Ltd in 2010 and during this time has successfully delivered many regulatory projects and procedures.

 Sarah became Chief Executive Officer in 2015 but remains involved in a wide portfolio of projects and enjoys guiding clients through the regulatory minefield.